 A sound scene can be defined as any "environmental" sound that has a consistent background texture, with one or more potentially recurring foreground events.
-We describe a data-driven framework for analyzing, transforming, and synthesizing high-quality sound scenes, with flexible control over the various components that make up the synthesized sound.
-Given one or more sound scenes, our system provides well-defined means to: (1) identify points of interest in the sound and extract them into reusable templates, (2) transform sound components independently of the background and/or other events, (3) continually re-synthesize the background texture in a perceptually convincing manner, and (4) controllably place event templates over the background, varying key parameters such as density, periodicity, relative loudness, and spatial positioning of the components.
-Our main contributions include: techniques and paradigms for template selection and extraction, independent sound transformation and flexible re-synthesis; extensions to a wavelet-based background analysis/synthesis; and user interfaces to facilitate the various phases in our approach.
+We describe a data-driven framework for analyzing, transforming, and synthesizing high-quality sound scenes, with flexible control over the components of the synthesized sound.
+Given one or more sound scenes, we provide welldefined means to: (1) identify points of interest in the sound and extract them into reusable templates, (2) transform sound components independently of the background or other events, (3) continually re-synthesize the background texture in a perceptually convincing manner, and (4) controllably place event templates over the background, varying key parameters such as density, periodicity, relative loudness, and spatial positioning.
+Contributions include: techniques and paradigms for template selection and extraction, independent sound transformation and flexible re-synthesis; extensions to a wavelet-based background analysis/synthesis; and user interfaces to facilitate the various phases.
 Given this framework, it is possible to completely transform an existing sound scene, dynamically generate sound scenes of unlimited length, and construct new sound scenes by combining elements from different sound scenes.
-Url: http://taps.cs.princeton.edu
+URL: http://taps.cs.princeton.edu/